smartlook/segment-smartlook-ios/README.md

 ### Alias

-Calls to `alias` method of Segment Analytics is routed to Smartlook's `
+Calls to `alias` method of Segment Analytics is routed to Smartlook's `setUserIdentifier` and simply renames the current user.
+To *logout* a user and start a new one, user `reset` method of Segment Analytics.

-Importing `Segment-Smartlook` gives you full access to advanced Smartlook capabilities.
+### Reset

+This calls Smartlook's `resetSession(resetUser: true)`.
+For details, see the [full Smartlook documentation](https://smartlook.github.io/docs/sdk/ios/).

+## Full Smartlook Access

+By installing `Segment-Smartlook` library, you are given access to the full Smartlook capablities.
+See the [full Smartlook documentation](https://smartlook.github.io/docs/sdk/ios/) to understand what you can do and achieve with Smartlook.